 List Folder Contents

-Get a listing of files/folders for the specified path.
+Returns a listing of files and folders at the specified path.

 Endpoint